-If you’re interested in this, drop me a line at firstname.lastname@example.org .
+If you’re interested in this, please contact me at firstname.lastname@example.org .

 My expertise stems from 16 years as BBC News’s leading specialist in using FOI for journalism, breaking stories, reporting, commentating and blogging, as well as advising other BBC journalists and running training sessions, and taking part in Tribunal hearings.